ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 #### 1. Generate SBOM and attach to your image

-Use a sbom generator such as syft to generate an sbom for your iamge  `myregistry.io/sbom/alpine:3.18.2`.
+Use a SBOM generator such as syft to generate an SBOM for your iamge  `myregistry.io/sbom/alpine:3.18.2`.
 A reference artifact is generated:
-1. Use syft to scan `myregistry.io/sbom/alpine:3.18.2` and save the output file
+1. Use [syft](https://github.com/anchore/syft) to scan `myregistry.io/sbom/alpine:3.18.2` and save the output file
     ```shell
     syft -o spdx-json --file sbom.spdx.json myregistry.io/sbom/alpine:3.18.2
     ```